top of page

 Steps for Pond Construction

-The pond construction process follows a clear order that builds strength and helps manage water.
+The pond construction process follows a clear order that builds strength and manages water effectively.
 Each step depends on the one before it.
-Skipping steps often leads to poor long-term pond water retention.
+Skipping steps often leads to poor long-term water retention.

 The main steps include: